JaiDoubleU/color-generator/README.md

 # 🎨 Color Generator

 A modern React-based utility designed to generate visually cohesive color palettes using the [HSLuv](https://github.com/hsluv) color space.
 It provides intuitive controls and well-defined parameters for adjusting hue, saturation, and lightness, enabling designers and developers to create accessible and harmonious color systems with precision.
+Explore the HSLuv color space and its API at the [HSLuv GitHub repository](https://github.com/hsluv).

 ## ✨ Features